Arkolos/challenge/README.md

 ---------

 Listings not matched with any product : 11394
-It's normal that a big number of listings don't have a product matching, since not every existing model is listed in product
+It's normal that a big number of listings don't have a product matching, since not every existing model of camera is listed in products

 Listing matched with more than 1 product : 15
 Mostly listings that are about several products, eg. battery and kit for several cameras.